 Geoff Holtzman is a doctoral student in the Philosophy Program at CUNY Graduate Center.
 He hopes to understand more about the role of non-cognitive factors in belief formation, and is particularly interested in moral psychology.
 After performing stand-up comedy with Louis C.K. in 2012 by sheer coincidence, Geoff realized that his comedy career had clearly peaked, and joined the lab within a matter of months.
 His hobbies include conflating correlation with causation for the sake of narrative arc, and referring to himself in the third-person.

-Olta Hoxha is a co-manager of the Dynamic Learning Lab.
+Olta Hoxha is the manager of the Dynamic Learning Lab.
 She is currently working on a social cognitive neuroscience study of achievement and a study of social decision making.
-She is interested in clinical research on cognitive and affective processing.
+She is interested in the biological and psychosocial factors in the development of psychopathology.
 Some of her other interests include poetry and song writing, and exercising with her dog.

 Yuliya Ochakovskaya a graduate student in her first year.
 Her research interests involve motivation and the ways in which individual differences influence overcoming and avoiding failure.
 In her spare time she enjoys reading and cooking up new recipes.